Hayuya/salimo-link/docs/cutmo-react-native-spec.md

-# Cutmo Application Specification (React Native Rebuild)
+# SaloMo Link Application Specification (React Native Rebuild)

-This document captures the full scope of the existing Cutmo web application so it can be rebuilt with React Native (Expo).
+This document captures the full scope of the existing SaloMo Link web application so it can be rebuilt with React Native (Expo).
 It consolidates application behavior, data contracts, user flows, and platform dependencies extracted from the current codebase.

 ---